Has the museum brand met its maker? Are brands just a modernist vestige of 20th-century marketing? Do museums even need to bother anymore?

 You have a brand whether you choose to exercise any control over it or not.

 How healthy is your brand?
-Do you clearly understand who your audiences are and how well you are meeting their emotional needs?
-Are you able to think about your exhibitions, programming, and promotional activities from the perspective of your key audiences?
+Do you clearly understand who your audiences are—and how well you’re meeting their emotional and intellectual needs?
+Can you look at your exhibitions, programs, and communications from their perspective, not your own?

-When we work with public institutions like museums, one of the first things that we do is create diagrams that visually represent the mental models their consumers hold.
-What is the relationship between their real offer and the understanding of that offer in the public’s mind?
-Adjusting, fixing, aligning, and improving this relationship to better reflect reality is what we call branding.
-(This assumes a good product of course; the issue of product problems is a separate post.)
+When we work with public institutions, one of the first steps we take is to visually diagram the mental models held by their audiences (see Brand Value Map).
+What is the relationship between what the institution thinks it offers and what the audience believes it offers?
+Adjusting, realigning, and improving that gap is what we call branding.
+(This assumes a strong core offering—product issues are a separate post.)

-So let’s assume for a moment that aspects of what you actually deliver day in and day out as an institution are not fully understood by some or all of your audiences.
+So let’s assume for a moment that your institution’s value is not fully understood by your audiences.

 We are in the habit of relying on this authority to help us understand the world—to see the proper “order of things.”